 |Title:||Postdoctoral Research Training Fellowships in Early Intervention and Early Learning in Special Education at the University of Florida|

-|Principal Investigator:||Snyder, Patricia||Grantee:||University of Florida|
+|Principal Investigator:||Snyder, Patricia||Awardee:||University of Florida|

-|Program:||Research Training Program in Special Education: Postdoctoral Research Training [Program Details]|
+|Program:||Postdoctoral Research Training Program in Special Education and Early Intervention [Program Details]|

 |Award Period:||05/15/2012 – 05/14/2015||Award Amount:||$642,840|

 Co-Principal Investigators: Conroy, Maureen; Algina, James; Miller, David; Leite, Walter

 This postdoctoral program trained five fellows in research focused on improving developmental outcomes and school readiness of infants, toddlers, and young children with or at risk for disabilities.
 The program supported the acquisition and mastery of the knowledge and skills necessary to conduct early childhood special education research.
 The program emphasized a situated learning and cognitive apprenticeship approach in which there was an experienced mentorship team for each fellow.
 Fellows participated in carefully planned activities informed by their individualized fellowship training plans, including the design, implementation, and evaluation of focused programs of research; bi-weekly research meetings; research colloquia and interdisciplinary seminars; manuscript preparation for publication; presentation at scientific meetings; and grant writing.
 Programs of research available to the fellows included (but were not limited to) (a) professional development interventions to support implementation of evidence-based practices in inclusive early learning settings; (b) early interventions to support young children's social-emotional development and prevent challenging behavior; (c) development and validation of early intervention assessment measures; and (d) applications of advanced research designs, methods, and applied measurement relevant to early intervention.